DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world5.md

 The girl with tenma's wings.

 He remembered being wary of her as he had no clue what was her race.
-If at that time he'd do even single thing differently, then without doubt he wouldn't be able to arrive to this point with Rinne by his said.
+If at that time he'd do even a single thing differently, then without doubt he wouldn't be able to arrive to this point with Rinne by his side.

 [...Hee?]